tanejagagan/combiner/README.md

 Tasks in **Combiner stage** would read GB of data and reduce it to MBs or KBs This stage can be also be attributed to CPU as well as time because disk read.
 They are also the steps which benefits the most from parallel processing.

 This project decouples **Combiner Stage** from rest of the query execution.
-Its also serves as accelerator for those ubiquitous and resource intensive tasks in **Combiner Stage** .
+Combiner state is implemented using DuckDB which also serves as accelerator for those ubiquitous and resource intensive tasks in **Combiner Stage** .
 ![Combiner](doc/image/combiner.svg)\
-The combiner is implemented using DuckDB.
-It can exist inside executor process or outside as a standalone web server Inside the executor process combiner and executors communicate using arrow C-Data interface.
+Ths combiner can exist inside executor process or outside at some remote location as a standalone web server Inside the executor process combiner and executors communicate using arrow C-Data interface.
 If combiner is deployed as a standalone server, protocol between combiner and executor is REST using arrow-ipc over http

 Decoupling combiner with rest of the query engine would have several benefits

-1. Stateless Combiner :
+1. Stateless Combiner : Combiner does not need to maintain any state.
+It receives the request and respond to it without maintaining any state across request.
-2. Deployment : This architecture has possibilities restricted only by your imagination such as federated data access involving multiple clouds or flexible load balancing
+2. Deployment : This architecture can serve building block for true Data Mesh.
+Not only exchanges among mesh endpoints are efficient because of arrow data format, the amount of data exchanged would be significantly reduced
-3. Pluggability : Over the past few year Apache Arrow is becoming standard format to share columnar data for efficient data processing.
-Same combiner implementation can be plugged to different SQL processing engine such as DuckDB and Trino
+3. Pluggability : Same combiner implementation can be plugged to different SQL processing engine such as DuckDB and Trino
 4. Performance : Because of arrow exchange format and efficient c++ processing of DuckDB most of the processing engine will see improvement in performance.
 Remote deployment will see little performance drop since it might introduce network latency however this deployment will alleviate the need to have a distribute cluster which would offset latency introduced by the network.
 5. Streaming Reduce : Because execution engines would delegate combining task, it will be possible to execute streaming reduce on a single not with small amount of memory and disk in case of a spill